 - Pressuring government consult with community groups as well as buinsess, and to publish some information about trade negotiations, although this is still very limited

-- Raising awareness of the social impacts of trade agreements through community education, submissions to government and media debate.
+- Raising awareness of the social impacts of trade agreements through community education and public events, submissions to government and media debate.

 - Reducing public support for the Australia-US Free Trade Agreement (AUSFTA) from 65% to 34% in 2004.

 - Defeating some of the worst proposals in the AUSFTA, like threats to GM food labelling, the Pharmaceutical Benefits Scheme and giving corporations the right to sue governments over domestic laws, known as Investor-State Dispute Settlement (ISDS).
 The AUSFTA is the only US bilateral agreement which does not include ISDS.

 - Being part of global campaigns that defeated harmful proposals in the World Trade Organisation.

 - Influencing the Productivity Commission 2010 report on Bilateral and Regional Trade Agreements, which recommended against giving corporations the right to sue governments in trade agreements (ISDS), and against giving pharmaceutical companies more intellectual property rights in order to charge higher prices for medicines.